mizuki-nana/coreVM/README.md

 The Extension APIs are at the frontier of the next wave of heavy development with the goal of greatly enhance the capability and versatility of coreVM.
-The foundation of this is a scripting engine that allows developers to modify the functionalities of existing instructions or to create their own ones to performs custom functions.
+The foundation of this is a scripting engine that allows developers to modify the functionalities of existing instructions and to create their own ones to performs custom functions.
 Developers can use a set of micro-instructions to program their desired functionalities for existing and new instructions.